cmancone/clearskies/docs/3_models.md

 ```
 ## Models Classes

-The model**s** classes in clearskies server as a query builder and factory for the model class.
+The model**s** classes in clearskies serves as a query builder and factory for the model class.
 Building off of the example User model class above, a Users class would look like:

 ```
 from clearskies import Models